-All passengers 18 years of age and older are required to show either a REAL ID-compliant driver’s license or identification card, a state-issued enhanced driver’s license, or a TSA-acceptable form of identification at airport security checkpoints in order to fly domestically.
-View a list of acceptable forms of identification on TSA's website.
+All passengers 18 years of age and older are required to show either a REAL ID or a TSA-acceptable form of identification (such as a Passport or Passport Card) at airport security checkpoints in order to fly domestically.
+Travelers without a REAL ID or an acceptable ID may use TSA ConfirmID for a $45 fee to verify their identity.

 At SJC passengers now have a quicker, more convenient way to verify their identity at TSA checkpoints with Apple’s Digital ID.
 Eligible passengers can store their U.S. passport information securely in Apple Wallet – no REAL ID-compliant license required – and confirm their identity using Face ID or Touch ID.
 Simply hold your iPhone or Apple Watch near a TSA reader for seamless verification.
 Note: a physical passport is still required for international travel.